Pink Stains – What Is It?

-There are several things you can do to prevent the stains from developing.
-Drying wet surfaces after use will prevent mold and mildew from growing.
+There are several things you can do to prevent the pink stains from developing.
+Drying wet surfaces after use will prevent the bacteria from growing.

 For harder to remove stains you can use regular household bleach and a soft bristle cleaning brush to gently scrub the affected area.
 An old toothbrush or nail brush works great.